RESEARCH STARTER

 Children 9–13 years: 0.9 mg/day

-Since the processing of grains results in significant loss of vitamin B2, white flour, bread, and breakfast cereals are often enriched or fortified with riboflavin in the United States.
+Since the processing of grains results in a significant loss of vitamin B2, white flour, bread, and breakfast cereals are often enriched or fortified with riboflavin in the United States.
 Riboflavin is also added to pastas, baby foods, and meal replacement products and used as a food coloring agent.
 In whole brown rice, riboflavin is mostly retained, while free riboflavin is also naturally present in whole milk, egg whites, and egg yolks.

 Riboflavin does not usually cause side effects; when ingested in high doses, however, riboflavin may cause diarrhea, excess urine, and yellow-orange urine.